jina-ai/vectordb/README.md

 ## :cloud: Deploy it to the cloud

-`pyvectordb` allows you to deploy your solution to the cloud easily.
+`vectordb` allows you to deploy your solution to the cloud easily.

 1. First, you need to get a [Jina AI Cloud](https://cloud.jina.ai/) account